 How are buildings numbered?

-Apartments are numbered not lettered, for example Flat 2, 21 Smith Street (NOT Flat A, 21 Smith Street), as letters are used for a house or development which is built in the gap between previously erected properties.
+Apartments are numbered not lettered, for example Flat 2, 21 Smith Street (not Flat A, 21 Smith Street), as letters are used for a house or development which is built in the gap between previously erected properties.

-The council has no powers to name a house or building.
-Building names alone are not favoured by the council or the emergency services; a number readily identifies the relative location of a property in the street and is favoured by us and the emergency services.
+We have no powers to name a house or building.
+We, together with the emergency services, do not favour building names alone; a number easily identifies the relative location of a property in the street and is favoured by us and the emergency services.

 Where a property has a number, it must be used and displayed.
 Normally it should be placed so that it can be easily read from the public highway.